 This inconsistency creates confusion to both planners and developers.
-As such, a median value of 11.5 dwellings per NDAR could be considered as the appropriate expected residential yield.
-Residential yield given in the introduction page to Appendix B in both PSPs should be corrected to approximately 11.5 'dwellings per NDAR' to avoid confusion.
+The Foreword section and Table 12 refer 12 dwellings per NDAR, these two tables maintain consistency.
+As such 12 dwellings per NDAR could be considered as the appropriate expected residential yield per NDAR.
+Residential yield given in the introduction page to Appendix B in both PSPs should be corrected to 12 dwellings per NDAR to avoid confusion.